ueunli/SafariViewer/README.md

 1. Present in landscape mode → Rotate to portrait

 ### [Issues]
-> You can observe the first issue by uncommenting case [B] and the second issue by uncommenting case [C].
+> You can observe the first issue by uncommenting case [A] and the second issue by uncommenting case [C].
 1. The topAnchor is positioned above the status bar’s topAnchor.
 1. The specified `preferredBarTintColor` and `preferredControlTintColor` are invalidated.